 And episode 71 of the I’m Busy Being Awesome podcast can help you do just that.

-You can listen to the episode below or stream it on your favorite podcasting app here:
+You can listen to the episode above or stream it on your favorite podcasting app here:

 Prefer to read?
 No problem!
 Keep scrolling for the entire podcast transcript.

 - Ten powerful strategies to get organized and reduce your stress this season